The kitchen is the heart of the home. Let’s chat about remodeling the kitchen and how to make the best choices along the way.

 Electrical and plumbing

 Being a DIYer, I know what hard work can go into a renovation project.
-Both of these trades are always an area I’m willing to splurge on because these things need to be done correctly to avoid later costly problems.
+Both of these electrical and plumbing trades are always an area I’m willing to splurge on because these things need to be done correctly to avoid later costly problems.

 Especially if changing the location of pipes, and updating the electrical for all the appliances needed.